Chiral knot

 In the mathematical field of knot theory, a chiral knot is a knot that is not equivalent to its mirror image (when identical while reversed).
-An oriented knot that is equivalent to its mirror image is an amphicheiral knot, also called an achiral knot.
+An oriented knot that is equivalent to its mirror image is an amphichiral knot, also called an achiral knot.
 The chirality of a knot is a knot invariant.
 A knot's chirality can be further classified depending on whether or not it is invertible.

-There are only five knot symmetry types, indicated by chirality and invertibility: fully chiral, invertible, positively amphicheiral noninvertible, negatively amphicheiral noninvertible, and fully amphicheiral invertible.
+There are only five knot symmetry types, indicated by chirality and invertibility: fully chiral, invertible, positively amphichiral noninvertible, negatively amphichiral noninvertible, and fully amphichiral invertible.

 Background

 The possible chirality of certain knots was suspected since 1847 when Johann Listing asserted that the trefoil was chiral, and this was proven by Max Dehn in 1914.
-P. G. Tait found all amphicheiral knots up to 10 crossings and conjectured that all amphicheiral knots had even crossing number.
-Mary Gertrude Haseman found all 12-crossing and many 14-crossing amphicheiral knots in the late 1910s.
-But a counterexample to Tait's conjecture, a 15-crossing amphicheiral knot, was found by Jim Hoste, Morwen Thistlethwaite, and Jeff Weeks in 1998.
+P. G. Tait found all amphichiral knots up to 10 crossings and conjectured that all amphichiral knots had even crossing number.
+Mary Gertrude Haseman found all 12-crossing and many 14-crossing amphichiral knots in the late 1910s.
+But a counterexample to Tait's conjecture, a 15-crossing amphichiral knot, was found by Jim Hoste, Morwen Thistlethwaite, and Jeff Weeks in 1998.
 However, Tait's conjecture was proven true for prime, alternating knots.